microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 pip install -e .
 ```

-## Benchmark datasets
+## Benchmark datasets:

-### CIFAR10H
+### <ins>CIFAR10H</ins>
 The CIFAR10H dataset consists of samples taken from the CIFAR10 test set but all the samples have been labelled by multiple annotators.
 We use the CIFAR training set as our clean test set.

-### Noisy Chest-Xray
+### <ins>Noisy Chest-Xray</ins>
-The images released as part of the Kaggle Challenge, where originally released as part of the NIH chest x-ray datasets.
+The images released as part of the [Kaggle Challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/), where originally released as part of the [NIH chest x-ray dataset](https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community).
 Before starting the competition, 30k images have been selected as the images for competitions.
 The labels for these images
 have then been adjudicated to label them with bounding boxes indicating "pneumonia-life opacities".
-In order to evaluate
-our label cleaning framework on medical dataset, we have sampled a small subset of the Kaggle dataset (4000 samples, balanced)
-for which we have access to the original labels provided in the NIH dataset.
 This dataset uses the kaggle dataset with noisy labels
 as the original labels from RSNA and the clean labels are the Kaggle labels.
 Originally the dataset had 14 classes, we
 created a new binary label to label each image as "pneumonia-like" or "non-pneumonia-like" depending on the original label
 prior to adjudication.
 The original (binarized) labels along with their corresponding adjudicated label, can be created with [create_noisy_chestxray_dataset.py](InnerEyeDataQuality/datasets/noisy_cxr_benchmark_creation/create_noisy_chestxray_dataset.py) (see "How to use it" section below).
 The dataset class for this dataset